-A lot of pet owners think dog boots are just a cute fashion statement.
-Did you know that they are actually very beneficial for protecting the sensitive pads of your pooch's feet?
-Dog boots are also a great aid for pets that need help gaining traction on slippery surfaces.
-Learning how to measure a dog for boots is a must in order to get the correct size.
+Some pet owners think that dog boots are just a cute fashion statement, but they're actually beneficial for protecting paw pads on certain terrains.
+Dog booties are also a great aid for pets that need help gaining traction on slippery surfaces.
+Before you buy dog shoes, you must know how to measure a dog for boots to get the correct size.

-If you've been under the impression that your dog's feet are tough enough to withstand almost anything, you're sadly mistaken.
-While this also has a lot to do with the region that you live in, there are lots of opportunities for your dog's feet to get hurt when he's playing outdoors.
+A dog's paws are certainly tough, but they cannot withstand everything.
+While this has a lot to do with the region that you live in and the surface the dog is walking on, there are plenty of opportunities for a dog's feet and paw pads to get hurt when going outdoors.

-Rough terrain, ice and snow, rocks, sticks and other debris can all cut into the pads of a dog's feet.
-Hot asphalt could also burn the pads, resulting in a lot of pain and costly veterinary care.
-How about the chemicals that we use to melt ice and snow in the winter months?
-Those chemicals can not only damage the pads of the foot, they could also be licked off and ingested by your canine companion.
+Rough terrain, ice and snow, rocks, sticks and other debris can all cut into a dog's pads.
+Hot asphalt could also burn the pads, resulting in pain and costly veterinary care.
+Then there's toxic chemicals that we use to melt ice in winter.
+These and other situations can result in a number of different paw problems that could've been prevented.

 How To Measure A Dog for Boots

 The first step is to measure the circumference of the dog's paw.
 This can be easily done with a fabric tape measure.